Analysis: In Trump's Twitter Feed, A Tale Of Sound And Fury

 Jaffer, a former lawyer for the American Civil Liberties Union, agrees.

-Trump's tweets play best among his true believers but his tone is often willfully divisive rather than conventionally presidential.
+Trump's tweets play best among his true believers, but his tone is often willfully divisive rather than conventionally presidential.
 His feed is an ever-changing mood ring, often full of sound and fury, signifying sound and fury.
 Which we probably need to know about the person in the Oval Office.
 And which he serves up.